One of the most common questions me and Cazzy get asked is, “How can you afford to keep travelling the world?”

 I think the last time I bought a new item of clothing was a pair of jeans from Asos in 2016.
 After all, getting pants and socks is what Christmas is all about, right?

-Instead, we prioritise where we spend our money.
+Instead, we prioritise where we spend our money and how we save for travel.

 Our biggest expense is usually rent.
 However, even that is considerably cheaper than what we were paying to live in the UK.